Community Service Challenge

 - Sign up for the PSC’s weekly e-bulletin.

-- Meet with PSC staff.
-Email email@example.com.
+- Schedule a meeting with the PSC staff!
+Email email@example.com

 Questions to consider when connecting with community organizations

 - Are group opportunities available?

 - How can I use my skills/talents to help your organization?